bbatsov/batsov.com/_posts/2013-01-27-the-wikemacs-experiment-is-over.md

 ---
 layout: single
-title: "The WikEmacs Experiment is over!
-Long Live EmacsWiki!"
+title: "The WikEmacs Experiment is Over!"
 date: 2013-01-27 09:23
+redirect_from:
+- /articles/2013/01/27/the-wikemacs-experiment-is-over-long-live-emacswiki/
 tags:
 - Emacs
 ---